REDOAN-HOSSAIN/course_proj/README.md

+#Github repository link: REDOAN-HOSSAIN/course_proj (github.com)
-# Getting Started with Create React App
+#Website link: React App (redoan-dentistry.netlify.app)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
-Brief
+#Dentistry a dental clinic website
+This is a dental clinic’s client side website where people can see the services, know about the clinic and book appointment for taking services from Dentistry.
+When they book appointment they are able to select appointment date, then they will get the available services and spaces for what they want to book appointment through this website.
+One client can book appointment in same day and for same service just one time.
+Client need to sign up and then log in to the website.
+#Brief
- I build this website using mainly React.js library, Tailwind, DaisyUI, Firebase and VS code.
+ I build this website using mainly React.js library, Tailwind, Firebase and VS code.
-•	This website has a Home page and subpages call Appointment, About, Login linked via routing also Signup page.
+	-This website has a Home page and subpages call Appointment, About, Login linked via routing also Signup page.
-•	This website is responsive for different sizes device
-•	It has shared state such as Footer and Navbar
+	-This website is responsive for different sizes device -It has shared state such as Footer and Navbar
-•	For accessibility in this website I use alternative text for images, clear and simple language, headings and other structural elements.
+	-For accessibility in this website I use alternative text for images, clear and simple language, headings and other structural elements.
 Overall try to follow GDPR guidelines
-•	I use form with input validation for sign-up and log-in, suppose if user gave don’t give at least one uppercase letter, number and length six then it will not take the input.
+	-I use form with input validation for sign-up and log-in, suppose if user gave don’t give at least one uppercase letter, number and length six then it will not take the input.
-•	I integrate with an external API (server side of this website: https://doctors-porta.vercel.app) to fetch and display data, also use date selection to filter only that day’s data.
+	-I integrate with an external API (server side of this website: https://doctors-porta.vercel.app) to fetch and display data, also use date selection to filter only that day’s data.

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)